jofas/blog/content/002-first-time-running/index.md

 mustered the strength to do so.
-Doing squats and deadlifts and other heavy compound exercises are a great way to train your leg strength, but I discovered that I couldn't address two of my most glaring weaknesses properly with just weightlifting, namely an underdeveloped cardiovascular system and weak-ass feet.
+Doing squats and deadlifts and other heavy compound exercises are a great way to train your leg strength, but I discovered that I couldn't address two of my most glaring weaknesses with just weightlifting, namely an underdeveloped cardiovascular system and weak-ass feet.
 Both scream for moderate running with focus on proper forefoot striking
 \[[1](#ref-1),[2](#ref-2)\].
 When I had a friend who runs regularly stay over for a couple of weeks, I